Rome with Kids: Gelato, Gladiators, and Why the Eternal City Is the Ultimate Family Destination

 Location is everything.
 I recommend staying in Trastevere (charming, great food, slightly less expensive), the Centro Storico near Piazza Navona (walkable to everything, pricier), or near Termini Station (best value, good transit connections, less atmospheric).

 Apartment rentals are the way to go with kids.
 Having a kitchen for breakfast and a washing machine for the inevitable gelato-stained clothes will save your sanity and your budget.
-Look for places with outdoor space -- even a small balcony gives you somewhere to enjoy a glass of wine after bedtime while still being within earshot.
+Look for places with outdoor space - even a small balcony gives you somewhere to enjoy a glass of wine after bedtime while still being within earshot.

-Our Favorite Rome Memory
+Our Favourite Rome Memory

 Toddler Travel Must-Haves